 9. Oldbury (Oldborough) Castle

-We have already talked about Wansdyke and this marvellous achievement of engineering that was created six thousand years before Victorian engineers attempted the same feat with less success.
-But prior to this connection between the Thames and the Bristol Channel, there was a natural waterway that connected the two and that was at Oldbury.
+We had already talked about Wansdyke and this marvellous achievement of engineering that was created six thousand years before Victorian engineers attempted the same feat with less success.
+But before this connection between the Thames and the Bristol Channel, there was a natural waterway that connected the two and that was at Oldbury.